Plant-Based Diet

 Potential pitfalls include nutrient shortfalls (notably B12 and iodine) if unplanned, risk of over-reliance on processed substitutes, and practical/social inconveniences; these are manageable with planning, fortified foods and supplementation.

-OTHER PLANT-BASED DIETS
+OTHER PLANT-SLANT DIETS

 Read Article